Core Concepts - Entity Enricher Documentation

 The Core Idea

-Entity Enricher bridges the gap between your incomplete data and the vast knowledge embedded in Large Language Models.
 Think of LLMs as distilled human knowledge — billions of documents, databases, and web pages compressed into queryable neural networks.
 Entity Enricher provides the interface to extract this knowledge in a structured, reliable format that fits your data model.
+And because modern models can also read PDFs, see images, and hear audio, the same interface extracts structure from your own content: the contracts, reports, scans, and recordings your company has accumulated for years.

 Raw identifiers